cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 But I can cook and dive, I was 65 meters deep last week, at night.
 That's awesome.
 It makes you feel like you're in space.
-You float weightless in the darkness.
+You float weightlessly in the darkness.
 It's a whole different world down there."

 "Pling," it sounded from the bar.

 Achmed: "Shit.
 Lots going on today.
-"Will you program me something?"
+"Will you program something for me?"
 He jumped up and hurried to the bar.
 She smiled after him.